 There are many different theories of learning styles, including ones that classify people as visual, auditory, or tactile learners, or ones that outline different cognitive approaches people take in their learning.

 However, there is virtually no evidence that supports that individuals have learning styles, nor that when taught in a way that “meshes” with their learning style that there is greater learning.
-A group of psychologists reviewed the literature and in their report (Learning Styles: Concepts and Evidence) they state that while there have been studies done on how individuals can have preferences for learning, almost none of the studies employed rigorous research designs that would demonstrate that people benefit if they are instructed in a way that matches their learning style (Pashler, McDaniel, Roghrer, & Bjork, 2008).
+A group of psychologists reviewed the literature and in their report (Learning Styles: Concepts and Evidence).
+They state that while there have been studies done on how individuals can have preferences for learning, almost none of the studies employed rigourous research designs that would demonstrate that people benefit if they are instructed in a way that matches their learning style (Pashler, McDaniel, Roghrer, & Bjork, 2008).

 In a recent study, Matching Learning Style to Instruction Method: Effects on Comprehension, Rogowsky and colleagues (2015) conducted an experimental test of the meshing hypothesis and found that matching the type of instruction to learning style did not make a difference on students’ comprehension of material.
 Furthermore, certain teaching strategies are best suited for all learners depending on the material that is being taught—learning how to make dilutions in a chemistry course, for example, requires a hands-on experiential approach, even if you have a preference to learn from reflection!

 Learning style preferences refer to the “characteristic strengths and preferences in the ways [people] take in and process information” (Felder, 1996).
 The Soloman-Felder model of learning styles incorporates most of the major approaches to understanding learning preferences and is designed for use with college and university students to self-test their learning preferences.
 Each of the four scales of the Soloman-Felder index of learning styles has two opposite preferences.
 Everyone uses all preferences at different times, but not usually with equal levels of confidence.